Luigi Gaspar

 Luigi Adamo Gaspar (born 11 March 2004) is an English footballer who plays as a midfielder for the Under-23 squad of Portuguese club Portimonense.

-Early life

-Since childhood, Luigi had already been impressing during the training sessions of his local school team, Mancha Azul.

-His coach, Thiago Baptista, recognized in him the potential to one day join the Brazilian national team, while a future in Europe already seemed certain.

-He began his journey in the youth academy of Corinthians, the club of his heart.
-Today, he stands as a key player in the successful run of Portimonense, a giant from the elite of Portuguese football.

 Club career

 Gaspar began his career with the same club as his father, Corinthians, joining at under-7 level, and initially representing the club in futsal.
 He progressed through the academy, notably scoring in a friendly match against adults organised by Emerson Sheik in 2017, at the age of thirteen.
 He signed a training contract with the club the following year.

 In July 2019 Gaspar joined the academy of English Premier League side Arsenal, after his father's appointment as club technical director.
 Following three years with the club, Gaspar departed Arsenal by mutual consent.
 He joined fellow English side Watford in July 2022.
 At the end of the 2022–23 season, Watford exercised their one-year option on Gaspar, keeping him with the club until 2024.